torchbox/torchbox.com/README.md

 ## Deployments

-To deploy, merge your feature branch to `master` or `staging` branch.
+To deploy, merge your feature branch to `main` or `staging` branch.
 Once CI pipelines have passed, it will be deployed to the respective Heroku site automatically.

 This is done via [Heroku Github integration](https://devcenter.heroku.com/articles/github-integration).